adiron/Horizon/README.md

 `relative_offset` is more situational and generally speaking optional, since the function would work just as well had it been written this way:

 	function (frac_offset)

+##### A note about easing

+If you write your own lambda (which is not optimal, but you might), you don't need to do the easing yourself in the lambda.
+For greater code portability, just don't.

+Easing is defined per hook, and the values your lambda will get will already have been put through the easing function of your choice.